Most interior design focuses on how a space looks. Some design also talks about how a space feels.

 More Than Just a Feeling® was created to address this gap.

+Traditional interior design is primarily visual.
 It focuses on layout, style, materials, and aesthetics.

-Even when it refers to “feeling,” the discussion usually remains abstract – calm, cozy, warm, modern – without clearly connecting design choices to their real impact on daily function.
+Even when it refers to “feeling,” the discussion usually remains abstract, calm, cozy, warm, modern, without clearly connecting design choices to their real impact on daily function.

 What is missing is a clear understanding of cause and effect.